 This was a very exciting time for all concerned and after many meetings, and obtaining planning permission and other formalities, the first plans were drawn up, looked at again and again with amendments made before being approved and the go ahead announced.
 With the invaluable drive of the treasurer, Alvin Spiby, accompanied by Bob Dicker and Ken Hewitson, many meetings were attended where Alvin coaxed and cajoled for additional financial assistance, and Ian Langworthy monitored and advised on the legal issues.

 The post as Manager was in due course accepted by Gill Mayle, who worked hard to create a happy and very welcoming atmosphere in the day to day running of the Day Centre.
 In June 2004 Gill chose to retire and Val Pratley took on the role to continue the good work started with so much enthusiasm in 1978.
-Today the St.Ives Day Care Centre is managed by Don Moorman.
+More recently the St.Ives Day Centre was managed by Don Moorman until January 2018.
+Supervision of the Centre on a day to day basis is now shared by Elaine Jacobs, Lisa Dawkin and Gill Blair.

 This was written to remind us of all the people involved in the beginning, and during those early years, who put so much energy, commitment, and goodwill to this venture, in the hope that they will not be forgotten.